RoqayaQazala/rbk3-self-assessment-week5v3/authentication/README.md

 - Commit with the comment "passwords"

 - Plaintext passwords.
- * I think because if you get access to this method you will get access to every passward and user name of every user for this system.
+ * I think because if someone gained access to the database -somehow- all accounts will be hacked

 - Encrypted passwords
-;) I forget
+It translate the text into an alternate representation ,It would fail if only the clients device is hacked, one way to protect it is to protect the clients device itself.

-- Hashed passwords
+- Hashed passwords :
-*I think because you can't get the origin string again. only you can get the collision, I remember that we can counteract this by salt method.
+ can be version of encryption that is Lossy and Irreversable. it is using rainbow tables , can try all possible ways .. this can be avoided by salting the password before the hash , different salt for each password , it means even getting one will not help the hacker gussing the others.